 A new study published in JAMA Pediatrics has shown that kids using electronic devices such as smart phones and tablets at bedtime are more than twice as likely to not get the sleep they need.
 And keeping the devices in the bedroom can also affect sleep, as children in the study were 50 percent more likely to have poor sleep and 200 percent more likely to be sleepy the next day.
 The researchers looked at studies involving 26,000 children between ages 6 and 19.

-“Not getting enough sleep can lead to many health issues, including obesity, depression, mood disorders, anxiety and hyperactivity,” said Erin R. Frazier, M.D., pediatrician, Norton Children’s Medical Associates – Broadway.
+“Not getting enough sleep can lead to many health issues, including obesity, depression, mood disorders, anxiety and hyperactivity,” said Erin R. Frazier, M.D., pediatrician, Norton Children’s Medical Group – Broadway.
 “We also know that being sleepy can change a child’s appetite, make reaction times slower and even hurt memory.”

 Getting enough sleep can lead to better health in general by boosting the immune system.
 And when a child gets enough sleep, it leads to better behavior and performance at school.